awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 ## Publishing a new data set revision using manual revision publishing<a name="manual-publish-revision"></a>

 **Important**
-Beginning July 22, 2021, new and existing providers have the ability to automatically publish revisions to data sets\.
+As of July 22, 2021, new and existing providers can automatically publish revisions to data sets\.
 All new products on AWS Data Exchange default to automatic revision publishing\.
 If you have created existing products on AWS Data Exchange before July 22, 2021, you need to migrate them to automatic revision publishing\.
 For more information, see [Migrating an existing product to automatic revision publishing](#migrate-product)\.

 In the following procedure, you create, finalize, and manually publish a new revision for a data set that has already been published using the AWS Data Exchange console\.
 For more information, see [Revisions](data-sets.md#revisions)\.

 **To manually publish a data set revision to a product**

-1. Open your web browser and go to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.
+1. Open your web browser and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.

 1. On the left side navigation pane, under **Publish data**, choose **Owned data sets**\.